On this page:

 Students with Families

-While pursuing their Harvard education, graduate students live full personal lives, which often include relationships with and caretaking of spouses, partners, elders, and children.
+While pursuing their Harvard education, graduate students live full personal lives, which often include relationships with and caregiving responsibilities for spouses, partners, elders, and children.
 Harvard Griffin GSAS provides support and access to resources that will help you balance your family’s needs with the demands of your graduate program.

 Learn more about resources for families